HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/Introduction.md

 <br>

-Application control is a crucial line of defense for protecting computer systems given today's threat landscape, and it has an inherent advantage over traditional antivirus solutions.
-Specifically, application control moves away from an application trust model where all applications are assumed trustworthy to one where applications must earn trust in order to run.
+Application control is crucial for protecting computer systems in today's threat landscape and offers a distinct advantage over traditional antivirus solutions.
+Specifically, application control uses tailored access, shifting from a model where all applications are assumed trustworthy to one where applications must earn trust before they can run.

 Devices where Application Control policies are deployed on can either be centrally managed via MDM, Intune etc. or they can be home devices, devices that are private and don't belong to any organization, the computer of someone that you want to keep very much safe and secure [so that even the device's owner can't willingly or forcefully compromise themselves,](https://github.com/HotCakeX/Harden-Windows-Security/wiki/How-to-Create-and-Deploy-a-Signed-WDAC-Policy-Windows-Defender-Application-Control) the possibilities are endless.

 <br>

 > [!IMPORTANT]\
-> The WDACConfig module is a one-stop shop for all your Application Control (WDAC) needs.
-It is scalable, easy to use, enterprise-ready, Azure VM ready and more importantly, it is free and always will be. [**Check it out here**](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDACConfig)
+> This repository provides 2 main methods that allows you to manage App Control in Windows.
+The primary method is the **AppControl Manager** app, and the other one is the WDACConfig PowerShell module.
+They are one-stop shops for all your Application Control (WDAC) needs. they are scalable, easy to use, enterprise-ready, Azure VM ready and more importantly, they are free and always will be that way. [**Check it out here**](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDACConfig)

 <br>